 There is a lot of confusion about Tahiti.
 Often, it’s thought of as its own country or used as a misnomer.
 Tahiti and Moorea are both islands in the nation of French Polynesia.
-French Polynesia is itself, an overseas collectivity of France.
-French Polynesia is broken into multiple island groups, and belong to the island group called the Societies.
-Tahiti is the most populated island, and Papette is the capital of French Polynesia.
+French Polynesia is itself an overseas collectivity of France.
+French Polynesia is broken into multiple island groups, and Tahiti belongs to the island group called the Societies.
+Tahiti is the most populated island, and Papeete, on Tahiti, is the capital of French Polynesia.

 Back on Starry Horizons we all showered and changed, and headed out to dinner at Les Roulettes, a gathering of food trucks in a local square.
 The trucks all set out tables, chairs, and umbrellas, so the rain wasn’t a problem.
 It’s actually very cute, you sit at the tables as if you are at a restaurant and they take your order.
 David had Chow Mein, I had poisson cru (can’t seem to get enough of it) and Liz and Brandon had a Mahi Mahi sandwich.
 Dessert?
 Crepes!

-The next morning, Thursday, we geared up to hike around the bay.
-We used the dinghy dock at Bali Hai and walked south along the road.
+With Liz and Brandon, we geared up to hike around Cook’s Bay.
+We left from the Bali Hai Hotel and walked south along the road.
 Our goal was to get a view of the bay from above, and although we didn’t take the road I was trying to find, we did get a stunning view of Cook’s Bay and a visit to the pineapple plantations.

-Friday morning we opted to move Starry Horizons over to Opunohu Bay, and we anchored just west of the mouth of the bay and near the dock for the cruise ship excursion boats.
-From there, we dinghied west, following a tiny narrow channel with black and white markers.
-Just past the Intercontinental hotel, we find a few tour boats and mooring balls.
-Immediately we can see the clear water, the sandy bottom, and our new friends; black-tipped reef sharks and stingrays.
+Just near the InterContinental Hotel, there is a place where the tour boats come to feed and swim with the stingrays.
+Immediately, we can see the clear water, the sandy bottom, and our new friends; black-tipped reef sharks and stingrays.
 We psych ourselves up, put in our masks and snorkels and carefully slip into the water.
 Liz and Brandon were nervous and huddled together.
 The stingrays swam close and bumped into us, looking for food.